mayankmania/smarthome/README.md

 1. Raspberry Pi 3 model B, with at least 16gb memory card which must be preloaded with Raspbian OS.
 For installing Raspbian OS on memory card, you can refer to website https://github.com/raspberrypi/noobs/blob/master/README.md
 2. 5V 10A 2 Channel Relay Module <br/>
 <img title="5v 2 Channel Relay Switch" width="250" alt="Screenshot 5v 2 Channel Relay Switch" src="https://github.com/mayankmania/smarthome/raw/master/UIPics/relayswitch.jpg"/> <br/>
-Relay switch shown in the above diagram is two channel, that is only two eletrical devices can be controlled with this.
+Relay switch shown in the above picture is a two channel relay module, only two eletrical devices can be controlled with this.
 For controlling more devices, you can go for 4,6 or 8 channel relay switch<br/>
 3. Circuit creation, each device is controlled by set of GPIO pins & relay switch channel.
 Depending upon the number of eletrical devices we want to control, those many number of GPIO pin needs to be connected with a channel/input on a relay switch.
 We need to create a cicuit keeping the live current passing as in input, with output coming from relay switch to the eletrical device. <br/> Below circuit diagram, shows a connection between Raspberry PI 3, Relay Switch and an Electrical Appliance
 <br/>
 <img title="Cicuit Diagram" alt="Cicuit Diagram" src="https://github.com/mayankmania/smarthome/blob/master/UIPics/circuit.png"/> <br/><img title="5v 2 Channel Relay Switch" alt="Screenshot 5v 2 Channel Relay Switch" src="https://github.com/mayankmania/smarthome/blob/master/UIPics/rs_2.jpg"/> <br/>